CST BLOG: Lab Expectations

 Explore related PARP antibody products in the CST product catalog.

-To differentiate between MARylation and PARylation, workflow protocols using PARG co-treatment can be employed, such as that shown in Figure 2.
-This treatment removes PAR but not MAR and can be used alongside the CST ADP-Ribosylation antibody clone to further study the unique functions of MAR vs PAR.
+To differentiate between MARylation and PARylation, assay workflow protocols using PARG co-treatment can be employed, such as that shown in Figure 2.
+This treatment removes PAR but not MAR and can be used in WB or IF assays alongside the CST ADP-Ribosylation antibody clone to further study the unique functions of MAR vs PAR.

 PARP Inhibitors in Cancer Therapies